 Allow users to update Slack

 If Slack is installed to ~/Applications, users can update the app without special permissions.
-If Slack is installed to /Applications, users must be administrators of their Mac machines and have write access to slack.app and all files beneath it in order to update.
+If Slack is installed to /Applications, users must be administrators of their Mac machines and have write access to slack.app and all files beneath it in order to update the app.

-On a shared machine, we recommend IT administrators create a permissions group for all Slack users.
+On a shared machine, we recommend creating a permissions group for all Slack users.
 You can then grant ownership and write access to that permissions group using the following terminal command.
 Replace example with the name of your permission group: